seabrus/FortyTwoTestTask/README.md

-   42-test
+   42-test - by seabrus
 ===========================

-A Django 1.8+ project
+A Django 1.9+ project

 Use fortytwo_test_task.settings when deploying with getbarista.com